ArweaveTeam/arweave/README.md

 # Requirements

-In order to run the Archain server prototype and ADT, a recent (R20 and above) version of Erlang/OTP is required.
+In order to run the Archain server prototype and ADT, a recent (R20 and above) version of Erlang/OTP is required as well as a version of make.

 # Getting Started